PierreBarrat/TreeTools.jl/docs/src/Iteration.md

 As explained in [Basic concepts](@ref), a `Tree` object is mainly a dictionary mapping labels to `TreeNode` objects.
 We can thus iterate through nodes in the tree using this dictionary.
 For this, TreeTools provides the `nodes`, `leaves` and `internals` methods.
-This will traverse the tree in an arbitrary order but is faster than `POT`.
+This will traverse the tree in an arbitrary order but is faster than `traversal`.

 ```@repl iteration_1
 for n in leaves(tree)